Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Algorithm

 \textbf{M Step.} In the M step, we maximize the expected log model likelihood under $q(\w)$ over the remaining operators to update $\Ucal$ and the kernel parameters,

 where $\widehat{\bPhi}$ and $\widehat{\w}$ are the evaluation and weights of the remaining operators, respectively.
-Note that the first term is the RKHS norm of the target function estimate \eqref{eq:ker-int}, which is used to regularize the learning of $u(\cdot)$.
+Note that the first term is the RKHS norm of the target function estimate \eqref{eq:ker-int}, which regularizes the learning of $u(\cdot)$.
 With the Kronecker product and tensor algebra, the computation of the RKHS norm is highly efficient.
-We can then use any gradient based optimization to maximize $\Lcal$.
+We can use any gradient based optimization to maximize $\Lcal$.